numsim-group/klimakoffer/milestone2/milestone2_albedo.md

 and low values at the equator.
 We do note, that typically, there is a discontinuity in the albedo when going from ocean/land to ice and snow due to the strong and sudden difference.

 \fig{/assets/milestone2/AlbedoLatitude.png}
 * Data from Earth Radiation Budget Experiment (ERBE) of NASA Shows the observed background and albedo for different months.
+Note, that the x-axis is in fact in _sinusoidal scale_, rather than linear.
 This figure was generated with data from [Graves, C. E., Lee, W. H., & North, G. R. (1993).
 New parameterizations and sensitivities for simple climate models.
 Journal of Geophysical Research: Atmospheres, 98(D3), 5025-5036](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1029/92JD02666?casa_token=vmukZ7wlEOQAAAAA:tLZuv_xK9eh-w_cB6x2Q2qYFV49fJnV5K3S7nCWoaNs00JYoQoWAf7HQI4aUjhUnZPhM4CXCjMYUTa8).

 Due to the U-shape form an approximation with a simple symmetric function as a model seems reasonable.
 Graves et al. (1993) do not directly use the latitude $\theta$, but the sine of the latitude, $\sin(\theta)$, and then use a quadratic polynomial as their ansatz with coefficients fitted to the data shown in the above figures.
 We consider a similar modification for land, ocean, and lakes ($geo=\{1,4,5\}$), which covers most Earth, except close to the poles.
 Consider the latitude $\theta$ given at a grid node, we can compute the value